 Simon Reed, Head of IT Service and Operations at Suffolk County Council

-A culture where it’s ok to take a few risks makes innovation more likely.
+A business culture where it’s ok to take a few risks makes innovation more likely.

-In what ways have you enabled innovation through your organisation’s culture?
+In what ways have you enabled innovation culture through your organisation’s culture?

-Remember, you can follow the full discussion from our YouTube channel here.
+Remember, you can follow the full business podcast discussion from our YouTube channel here.

 We also discuss innovation in episode 1 of our Blue Door Podcast – click here to access.